Skyfall627/GPT3-TemplateWebsite/README.md

+#GPT3 Template Website

+This is a frontend personal project that I built by following a tutorial created by JavascriptMastery.
+The project is a GPT3 template website/blog completly focused on Frontend modelling so no functionality within this project page is actually working !

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).